Some U.S. companies starting to feel pain from Ukraine crisis

 Shanks, who also cited lower sales volume in Russia due to the country’s overall weakened economy, said the geopolitical issues in Russia “so far haven’t had much of an effect.
 But we’ll have to wait and see what comes down the road.”

-Ford Sollers, a joint venture between Ford and Russian carmaker Sollers (SVAV.MM), announced earlier this month that it was cutting 700 staff in its plant near St Petersburg due to Russia’s deteriorating economy and weaker ruble.
+Ford Sollers, a joint venture between Ford and Russian carmaker Sollers, announced earlier this month that it was cutting 700 staff in its plant near St Petersburg due to Russia’s deteriorating economy and weaker rouble.

-The weakening ruble has made it more costly for foreign companies with Russian operations to use the currency to import necessary goods or commodities.
+The weakening rouble has made it more costly for foreign companies with Russian operations to use the currency to import necessary goods or commodities.

 Even companies that have yet to see significant harm to sales or profits from the tensions warn that the path ahead is uncertain, especially if escalating tensions lead to broader instability in eastern Europe and beyond.